yfree/word-lookup/README.md

 A command line tool for looking up quick word definitions

 ## Overview
-This tool uses the Merriam-Webster Dictionary API to lookup words in the Collegiate Dictionary.
+This tool uses the Merriam-Webster Dictionary API to look up words in their collegiate dictionary.
 Output is displayed in the terminal.
 Sign up for your free API key at [Merriam-Webster's Dictionary API](http://dictionaryapi.com/).

 ## Usage